Shreeraj1746/we-upload/README.md

 - Run tests against the API endpoints
 - Clean up after completion

-#### How the Integration Tests Work

-The integration tests utilize a custom pytest fixture called `docker_compose_up_down` located in `tests/conftest.py`.
-This fixture:

-1. Starts all Docker Compose services defined in your `docker-compose.yml` file
-2. Automatically detects whether to use the modern `docker compose` or legacy `docker-compose` command
-3. Waits for the API service to become available with health checks
-4. Yields control to the test functions to execute against the running services
-5. Automatically tears down all services after tests complete, even if tests fail

-This ensures a consistent and isolated environment for each test run, making the tests reliable and repeatable.

-### CI/CD Pipeline

-Tests run automatically on every push to the repository via GitHub Actions:
-1. **Linting**: Code style and quality checks using ruff and pre-commit hooks
-2. **Unit Tests**: Core functionality tests
-3. **API Integration Tests**: End-to-end tests of the API functionality
-4. **Build**: Docker image build (on main branch only)
-5. **Deployment**: Automatic deployment to the dev environment (on main branch only)

-#### CD Workflow

-The Continuous Deployment workflow (`cd-dev.yml`) automatically deploys the application to the dev environment when the CI workflow passes on the main branch.
-The workflow:

-1. **Infrastructure Management**: Uses Terraform to manage infrastructure for the dev environment
-2. **Deployment Automation**: Deploys the latest code to the EC2 instance using SSH
-3. **Database Migrations**: Applies any necessary database migrations
-4. **Status Updates**: Updates the status.md file with deployment information

-**Note**: The CD workflow deploys **only** to the dev environment, never to production.

-Required GitHub Actions secrets for CD:
-- `AWS_ACCESS_KEY_ID`: AWS access key with permissions to manage resources
-- `AWS_SECRET_ACCESS_KEY`: AWS secret key for authentication
-- `DB_PASSWORD`: Database password for the RDS instance
-- `SSH_PUBLIC_KEY`: SSH public key for EC2 instance access
-- `SSH_PRIVATE_KEY`: SSH private key for GitHub Actions to access the EC2 instance

 ## Manual Testing

 ### Setting Up the Local Environment